Skip to content

 • Move to section… — opens a picker to move every selected card into an existing section, or New section… to name a new one

-• Move to list… — opens a picker to move every selected card into another list
+• Move to list… — opens a picker to move every selected card into another list (each card’s custom art goes with it)

 These edits go through the same pending-changes/undo flow as per-card edits, so nothing is written until you Save (admin) or export (public).
 The selection is cleared once an action is applied.